planetarypy/TC/README.md

+# PlanetaryPy Project

+PlanetaryPy is a community effort to develop a core package for planetary science in Python and foster interoperability between Python planetary science packages.

-# The Planetary Python Software Technical Committee
+## PlanetaryPy Technical Committee

----

-The Planetary Python Technical Committee (PPTC) is the technical governing body of the Planetary Python group.
+The PlanetaryPy Technical Committee (PPTC) is the governing body for the project, as described in its [Charter](Charter.md).
-It is described in the [PPTC Charter](PPTC-Charter.md).

-The governing documents for the PPTC are located in the root folder of this repository.

-[...]
+## PlanetaryPy Core Modules

+* None yet.

+## PlanetaryPy Affiliated Modules

+* None yet.